 All interested parties, as listed in Section F of the BSC, may register (or be registered by BSCCo) to receive by email communications which support the Modification Procedures and fulfil BSCCo’s obligations in accordance with Section F of the BSC, by providing relevant contact details to BSCCo.

 To raise a Modification Proposal, Parties must complete a Modification Proposal form.
 BSCCo must publish the Modification Proposal form template on the BSC Website for use by Parties.
 Guidelines for completing this form are contained within the form itself.

+Submission of Issues

+Where a Party or interested third party feels that it has an issue, problem, defect or improvement with the BSC arrangements, but is unsure of how or whether to progress the concern, or wants to explore the solution options an Issue should be raised.
+This pre-change process shall assist in the framing of issue(s)/defect(s) and possible CPs or Modifications.
+Parties, Parties, interested third parties (including bodies representative of interested third parties and Party Agents) and BSCCo, may raise an Issue in accordance with section 3.15 below.

+Panel Committees may be consulted by the proposer of the Issue in order to seek guidance.
+The Panel Committees would then advise on any possible solution to the concern and how best to resolve the problem, e.g. to raise a Change Proposal, or form an Issue Group.

+Issue Groups shall adhere to the Issue Group Terms of Reference, which shall be set and maintained by the Panel and published on the BSC Website.

+Unless an Issue is withdrawn by the proposer, an Issue Report shall be presented to the Panel following the assessment and discussion of the Issue.